 While I believe in the power of good finance, my larger interests lie in addressing inequities and exclusion by examining and re-designing systems to become inclusive.

-I currently consult and am teaching a course (Fall 2020) on decision analysis for business as part of the GBA program offered by the Fletcher School of Law and Diplomacy at Tufts University
+I currently consult, teach a course on decision analysis for business as part of the GBA program offered by the Fletcher School of Law and Diplomacy at Tufts University and am a Senior Fellow at the Henry J. Leir Institute, where I study the financial lives of vulnerable customers.

 The challenge of reducing inequities globally cannot be achieved by a single individual.
 It means engaging with practitioners from many different disciplines and tackling the many challenges together.